 At the age of 20 I was hired by an ACMI-airline as a First Officer on the Fokker F50 Turboprop.
-Flying the F50 for almost 2,5 years with operations ranging from European airlines, to flying for local African companies and military operations and adventures in Afghanistan that have left a deep impression on me ever since.
+Flying the F50 for almost 2,5 years with operations ranging from European airline and flying for local African companies and military operations and adventures in Afghanistan that left a deep impression on me ever since.

 From 2006 to 2011 I flew the Boeing 737 as a First Officer for a Dutch airline.
-In that time I was also working as a freelance ferry- & testpilot for a Dutch contractor company.
+In that time I was also contracted as a freelance F50 and 737 ferry- & testpilot for a contractor company.

 Flying the Queen of the Skies

-I have been flying the Boeing 747 now for over welve years and have seen a large variety of destinations and landscapes from that flightdeck, leading to the position of captain today.
+I have been flying the Boeing 747 for over twelve years and have seen a worldwide variety of destinations and landscapes from that flightdeck, leading to the position of captain today.